Empower Your Practice

 • Unified ledger.
 Expenses for payroll are synced alongside income from patient invoices, giving a real-time view of cash flow.

 • Audit trails.
-Every transaction in Medesk creates a digital footprint in Xero, ensuring a complete audit trail for financial compliance.
+Every transaction in Medesk creates a digital footprint in your accounting software, ensuring a complete audit trail for financial compliance.

 • Time efficiency.
 The sync happens automatically, freeing up the practice manager to focus on patient care rather than bookkeeping.